 District Court Bench Bar Committee

-The District Court Bench Bar Committee held its November, 2013, meeting on November 7, 2013.
+The District Court Bench Bar Committee held its February meeting on February 6, 2014.

 There are several topics of interest that the Bar should be aware of.

 New Court Dockets: This is a further reminder that starting in March, 2014, the revised dockets will be in place.
 The major change is that the incarcerable traffic cases will now be scheduled for 8:30 in the morning and the non-incarcerable traffic cases, as well as the V.O.P. cases will be on the afternoon dockets.

 The timing of the new schedule once again is an opportunity to remind counsel that they must be in court timely when they are scheduled to be there.
 The court functions smoothly without unnecessary delays.
 It is particularly a problem when late or missing attorneys delay the court, staff, witnesses, and the public.

 General Matters: Another recurring issue is the last minute request for continuances.
 Continuances are being denied with more frequency when counsel files the request at the last minute because the parties are “working on a settlement”, particularly when the case has already been continued previously.

 Criminal Matters: Counsel who enter their appearance prior to the Preliminary Inquiry do not have to appear in court.
 If counsel enters an appearance on the morning of the Preliminary Inquiry, they are excused to leave court.

 Civil Matters: The new attorney fee rule is now in place.
 Counsel should review the rule carefully since it applies to cases filed on or after January 2, 2014.